antonsjava/charmap/README.md

 # CharMap

-CharMap is simple Java library with API for transforming strings in char by char.
+CharMap is simple Java library with API for transforming strings in char by char way.
-It simplyfy code, where you neew to replace some chars in string into onother onea.
+It simplyfy code, where you neew to replace some chars in string into onother ones.

 ## Motivation

-Real motivation for this API was class CE2Ascii from this linrary.
+Real motivation for this API was class CE2Ascii from this library.
 It enables you to replace some special Slovak characters (like 'ô') into pure ascii characters (like 'o' in this case)